rubyists/rubyists.github.com/_posts/2011-03-31-show-us-your-beats-earn-a-pizza.markdown

+---
+layout: post
+title: Show Us Your Beats, Earn a Pizza
+---
 We're getting the balling rolling on ebeats implementations by offering $25 for the individual or team who contributes the most implementations of ebeats by April 15, 2011.